-This baked cream cheese pasta takes the baked feta trend to the next level thanks to a super flavorful cream cheese sauce with tomatoes, mushrooms, onions and fresh lemon juice all baked to perfection and served with spaghetti.
+This baked cream cheese pasta takes baked pasta to the next level thanks to a super flavorful cream cheese sauce with tomatoes, mushrooms, onions and fresh lemon juice all baked to perfection and served with spaghetti.
 Enjoy!

-It all started with the baked feta pasta trend that’s completely viral on social media, so we thought we’d put our own spin on a few variations of this deliciously easy recipe.
+It all started with the baked feta pasta trend that went completely viral on social media a few years back, so we put our own spin on a few variations of this deliciously easy recipe.
 Cue: this baked cream cheese pasta!

 Baked Cream Cheese Pasta – What You Need